How to Build a Better Corporate Travel Mobile App

 This is the type of design — and context — that creates a better and more complete user experience.
 We’ve heard from travel managers who say this solution reduces the number of questions and complaints they field and shortens the time support teams spend taking costly phone calls.

 With so many people eager to sit across from their colleagues and see their customers face to face, business travelers are expected to get moving in 2021.
 As much as we love video calls (sarcasm), the truth is, some business just works better on the road.
 Let’s make it easy.

 Etta is a great solution for travel managers who are focused on user experience.
 Road warriors and jet-setters can book a trip, on average, within two minutes, automatically apply preferences and loyalty memberships, and access the records, information, and tips they need throughout their trip.

 At the end of the day, building this type of technology is not for the faint of heart.

 In the past, I’ve used the better part of 15 apps in a single business trip: all the suppliers, finding restaurants, hailing rides, planning routes, even messaging apps to collaborate with others I’m traveling with.
 Legacy stovepipe apps solve the problem they were designed for, but they can’t learn and provide users with something better.

 That’s the value of Etta.
 Etta operates within the context of what I’m up to, supports my corporate policies, and is based on my preferences and my history.
 And because of that, travelers like me who use it can spend more time focusing on business and less time fussing with a clunky travel experience.

-Find out more about Etta and Deem's mobile solutions at Milestones, September 15, 2021.
+Find out more about Etta and Deem's mobile solutions.